-The rationale behind our Consortium is to create a body consolidating and enhancing research into translation pedagogy.
-The intended goals are:
+The rationale behind the Consortium was to create a body which would consolidate and enhance research into translation pedagogy through the following goals:

 - to connect translator trainers by creating a communication platform;

 - to link local professional environments with European and global ones through a network between existing bodies and organisations (like EST, IATIS, TEPIS);

 - to consolidate and disseminate knowledge on translation education;